LaneCommunityCollege/aspects_logstash/README.md

 ###apspects_logstash_rules
 Dictionary containing logstash configuration.
 ####patterns
 Dictionary of grok patterns.
-See: http://logstash.net/docs/1.4.1/filters/grok Has a default pattern for postfix logs.
+Find docs on the subject on https://elastic.co Has a default pattern for postfix logs.

 ####inputs, outputs, filters
 Dictionary of logstash configuration.
-See http://logstash.net/docs/1.4.1 for details.
+See https://elastic.co for details.
 The defaults/main.yml file has some commented out examples.

 ##Dependencies
 None